ucl-pathgenomics/HaROLD/README.md

 HaROLD reconstructs haplotypes based on identifying co-varying variant frequencies using a probabilistic framework.
 For more details, please refer to [our preprint](https://www.biorxiv.org/content/10.1101/444877v2) on bioRxiv.

 ## Usage

+HaROLD requires Java 8 (or newer).
+Download pre-built binaries from releases.

 #### Prepare input files
 This step might not be necessary depending on software used for alignment.
 Tested with bam files produced by Bbmap and bwa.